spectralcode/OCTproZ/BUILD.md

 NMAKE : fatal error U1077: "C:\Program": Rückgabe-Code "0x1""
 ```

-One way to solve this issue is to close Qt Creator and (re-)install __Qt Creator 4.14.2__ with the offline installer form here:
+One way to solve this issue is to close Qt Creator and (re-)install __Qt Creator 4.14.2__ with the offline installer from here:
 https://download.qt.io/official_releases/qtcreator/4.14/4.14.2/

 Then delete the file _toolchains.xml_.
 You can find the file here: